Retail Sales Training

 By entering your email you expressly consent to receive other resources to help you improve your marketing efforts.

-Without a great retail sales training program, many brick and mortar retailers settle for crumbs when they could have the whole feast.
+Without a great retail sales training program, many brick-and-mortar retailers settle for crumbs when they could have the whole feast.

 That’s because, left untrained, employees will do little more than point to where something is located, read off the box what the features are to the shopper, and stand behind the counter waiting like a warehouse worker for the next request.
-With a proper retail sales training program that includes training on the behavioral skills necessary to greet a stranger and how to build rapport to a level that gains the stranger’s trust, all of your product knowledge can be presented with laser precision that differs from shopper to shopper.
+With a proper retail sales training program that includes training on the behavioral skills necessary to greet a stranger and build rapport to a level that gains the stranger’s trust, all of your product knowledge can be presented with laser precision that differs from shopper to shopper.
 That results in higher conversion rates, more units per transaction (UPT), and fewer markdowns.

 That means it will take more and more to get a shopper to even come into your store, much less buy it from you at the price you need to stay in business.

-Instead of offering more discounts to try to make the sale, the smart retailers take the money they would have gifted shoppers and put it into retail sales training for their crew.
+Instead of offering more discounts to make the sale, the smart retailers take the money they would have gifted shoppers and put it into retail sales training for their crew.
 That training pays back every moment of every day and with every customer.

-Retail sales training is the only sustainable marketing program for brick and mortar retailers, because untrained employees drive down your overall sales—it takes them longer to sell something than a trained employee.
+Retail sales training is the only sustainable marketing program for brick-and-mortar retailers because untrained employees drive down your overall sales—it takes them longer to sell something than a trained employee.
 Those associates are inefficient and passive when it comes to driving a sale.
 That leads to lower conversion rates and lower overall sales.

 If you’re serious about competing with online retailers—and you should be—‚you better care about this.
 Big time.

 The good news is that when you have crafted a retail sales training strategy around an excellent customer service experience, every interaction is mapped, every encounter outlined, and metrics can be placed to analyze how well you are doing at creating an exceptional experience.
-That goes much further than “how much did we do today” or “how did we compare to last year”
+That goes much further than “how much did we do today” or “how did we compare to last year.”

 A great retail sales training strategy should include the following:

-A customer journey map that includes the path from your website to your front door, from the first engagement of the shopper by an associate to the close of the sale, from the delivery of the product to the follow-up and re-engagement.
+A customer journey map includes the path from your website to your front door, from the first engagement of the shopper by an associate to the close of the sale, from the delivery of the product to the follow-up and re-engagement.

 Behavioral retail sales training has to cover the step-by-step engagement plan you have adopted.
 I train the